6cloudguy/cybsec-jrny/README.md

 - 💡 Learned basics of pentesting and metasploit

 ### Week 1 (Jul 1 – Jul 6)
-- ✅ Started the linked in learning path: **Penetration Testing Intern** from KDISC
+- ✅ Started the linkedin learning path: **Penetration Testing Intern** from KDISC
 - ✅ Completed LinkedIn Course: **Leveraging AI for Pentesting** by Tennisha Martin
 - 💡 Learned how LLMs (like ChatGPT) can assist with recon, payloads, and automation
 - 🧠 Discovered tools like HackingBuggyGPT and use cases for AI in scripting